AntiWall/CS110L-2020-2021/2020/week2/ownership.md

     println!("{}", ref3.to_uppercase());
 }
 ```
+No, an attempt was made to assign to a borrowed value. ref3 borrow the ownership of s.

 Example 2:
-s out of scope, cannot return borrow
-should return s instead
 ```rust
 fn drip_drop() -> &String {
     let s = String::from("hello world!");
     return &s;
 }
 ```
+No, s out of scope, cannot return borrow
+should return s instead

 Example 3:
-s2 cannot take ownership of v[0]
-can be
-let s2: &String = &v[0];
 ```rust
 fn main() {
     let s1 = String::from("hello");